siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 #### Deploy and Run Siddhi App with HTTPS

-By configuring tls you will be able to use HTTPS in your Siddhi Apps.
-To do so, created a Kubernetes secret and add that to the SiddhiProcess's tls configuration as following.
+Configuring tls will allow Siddhi ingress NGINX to expose HTTPS endpoints of your Siddhi Apps.
+To do so, created a Kubernetes secret and add that to the SiddhiProcess's `tls` configuration as following.

 ```
 tls: